sjonesyodle/jIsland/README.md

         console.log( window.jQuery ); // -> 1.9.1
     </script>

 This is problematic because the third party code may reference library features absent from your own desired version and linkage to these features to can easily be broken.

-This task is easily achieved with the jQuery's built in $.noConflict() method that restores the globally scoped vars 'jQuery' and '$' back to their original defintions.
+jIsland easily solves this problem by utilizing jQuery's built in $.noConflict() method that relinquishes the globally scoped vars 'jQuery' and '$' back to their previous defintions.

 Read about how this works here: http://api.jquery.com/jQuery.noConflict/

-    function () {

-    }